-Most of the facts about the Black Widow are probably enough to give you sufficient knowledge about this fatal spider.
-The Black Widow, or also famous as the Latrodectus, is a catergory of spider in the family Thridiidae.
+Most of the facts about Black Widow Spider are probably enough to give you sufficient knowledge about this fatal spider.
+The Black Widow, or also famous as the Latrodectus, is a category of spider in the family Thridiidae.
 The category consists of 32 recognized species distributed around the world.
 The list includes the North American black widows, the button spiders of Africa, and the deadly Australian redback.
 Individual species may vary hugely in size.
 But in majority of cases the females have dark color.
 While they are readily identifiable by reddish hourglass shape markings on their abdomen.
-Furthermore, to get to understand more about this spider, below are some facts about the Black Widow you will have interest in.

 Fact 1: Venomous Bite

 The venomous bite of these spiders is popular as mainly fatal because of the neurotoxin latrotoxin.
 It results in the condition latrodectism, both named for this category.

 Facts 2: Female Black Widow

 The female black widow consists of unusually large poison glands.
 While her bite is specifically dangerous to humans.
 However, Latrodectus bites rarely kills if proper medication is provided to the patient.

 Research at the University Hamburg in Germany tells this ultimate sacrifice strategy has evolving.
 Mainly to promote the survival odds of the species.
 However, females of few species only rarely show this kind of behaviour.
 In fact, much of the recorded evidence for mate cannibalism has been observed specifically in laboratory cages where the males were unable escape.

 The great tensile strength.
 While various physical traits of Latrodecturs hesperus (western black widow) silk were said to be quite similar to the characteristics of silk from orb-weaving spiders.
 They had been testing in various other studies.
 Their tensile strength for the three kinds of silk measured in the Blackledge study was nearly about 1000 MPa.